Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-Formerly, gaze estimation methods were often heavyweight and hence could not function with eye tracking at a high rate.
-In recent work, Feng et al.~\cite{feng2022real} addressed this issue with their novel model-based algorithm that is based on event-driven eye segmentation.
-The model tracks events (changes in pixel brightness level) to predict ROIs of near-eye images, whose resolutions reduce to 18-32\% compared to original images.
-Then, eye region segmentation is carried out on the reduced eye images and gaze estimation is realized upon segmentation.
-The whole model is capable to operate at 30 Hz on a mobile device at an accuracy of 0.1$^{\circ}$-0.5$^{\circ}$.
-Angelopoulos et al.~\cite{beyond_10khz_paper_TVCG2021} also made use of motion events to promote the frame rate of gaze estimation by placing event cameras close to the eyes.
-While conventional model-based pupil detection algorithms are used to approach basic pupil tracking, the motion events are utilized to update pupil location at high frequency.
-On an event-based eye dataset, the whole system reaches an accuracy of 0.45$^{\circ}$-1.75$^{\circ}$ at a frame rate of over 10 kHz.
-Another deficiency of most model-based algorithms is that they do not take pupil location in 3D space into consideration, which can in turn negatively influence eye-tracking accuracy.
-Lu et al.~\cite{lu2022neural} proposed a solution to this with their 3D pupil localization model that utilizes an advanced anatomical eyeball model and accounts for the error caused by corneal reflection.
-With the proposed model, the authors achieved error reductions of 47.5\% and 18.7\%, respectively for 3D pupil localization and for gaze estimation in comparison to prior works on their newly collected dataset, which contains ground truth of relative 3D pupil locations.
+Previously, gaze estimation methods were often heavyweight and therefore could not function at a high rate with eye tracking.
+To address this, \cite{feng2022real} introduced a novel model-based algorithm based on event-driven eye segmentation.
+The model tracks events (i.e., changes in pixel brightness level) to predict ROIs of near-eye images, whose resolutions reduce to 18-32\% compared to original images.
+Then, eye region segmentation is carried out on the reduced eye images, and gaze estimation is realized upon segmentation.
+The model can operate at 30 Hz on a mobile device at an accuracy of 0.1$^{\circ}$-0.5$^{\circ}$. \cite{beyond_10khz_paper_TVCG2021} also used motion events to promote the frame rate of gaze estimation by placing event cameras close to the eyes.
+While conventional model-based pupil detection algorithms approach basic pupil tracking, the motion events are utilized to update pupil location at high frequency.
+On an event-based eye dataset, the system achieves an accuracy of 0.45$^{\circ}$-1.75$^{\circ}$ at a frame rate of over 10 kHz.
+Another deficiency of most model-based algorithms is that they do not consider pupil location in 3D, which can negatively influence eye-tracking accuracy. \cite{lu2022neural} proposed a solution with a 3D pupil localization model that utilizes an advanced anatomical eyeball model and accounts for the error caused by corneal reflection.
+The authors achieved 47.5\% and 18.7\% error reductions for 3D pupil localization and gaze estimation, respectively, compared to prior works.

 \paragraph{Appearance-based Gaze Estimation} A recent shift towards appearance-based methods has been observed.
 In contrast to model-based techniques, appearance-based methods are conceptually and structurally simpler: they typically use machine learning to directly learn gaze direction from photographic eye appearance (images).
 Prior appearance-based methods~\cite{mora2013person, krafka2016eye, wang2016appearance} generally relied on basic machine learning, such as linear regression, support vector machine, and random forest.
 Nowadays, appearance-based methods often utilize deep learning and CNNs.